slatedocs/slate/source/includes/_payouts.md

 ### Strong customer authentication

+**NB** The following will be enforced starting from September 1, 2020.
+Please see the testing section below on how to prepare your integration.

-There are some actions that require additional authentication.
+There are some actions such as funding a transfer from your balance or viewing the statement that require additional authentication.

 In those cases a [403 Forbidden HTTP status code](https://tools.ietf.org/html/rfc7231#section-6.5.3) is returned together with a one-time token (OTT) value which needs to be signed and the resulting signature included in the retry